PHSC Men's Baseball Program History

 Read More About Coach Larry Beets

 Larry grew up in Knoxville, Tennessee where he lettered in four sports before signing a baseball scholarship to Division I Austin Peay State University in Clarksville, Tenn.
 In 1971, the Governors won their first Ohio Valley Conference Baseball Championship, which ironically was the first OVC title in any sport.
-His last two years he had the honor of being co-captain.
+In his last two years, he had the honor of being co-captain.

 Many more players have gone on to success in their chosen fields and are now raising future baseball players and softball players the right way.
 They are the role models.

 I would like to thank my former coaches who influenced a worthwhile profession, players, Administrators, teachers and parents who were all part of the process.
-All success is attributed to former Coaches growing up, players, teachers, Administrators and parents.
+All success is attributed to former Coaches, players, teachers, Administrators and parents.

 Derek Kuryliw